|

 Beautiful Parallels |

-Jewish philosopher Philo called fifty ``the sacred number of the remission''
+first-century Jewish philosopher Philo called fifty ``the sacred number of the

-because of its connection with the Year of Jubilee, a time of remission of
+remission'' because of its connection with the Year of Jubilee, a time of

-debts that was to occur every fifty years in Israel (Lev.
+remission of debts that was to occur every fifty years in Israel (Lev.
 25).
-Early Christian

-theologians Clement of Alexandria, Origen, and Athanasius also saw this
+Early Christian theologians Clement of Alexandria, Origen, and Athanasius also

-connection and associated the number fifty in the counting of Pentecost with
+saw this connection and associated the number fifty in the counting of

-remission of sins.
-The fifty days of the Pentecost season follow shortly after
+Pentecost with remission of sins.
+The fifty days of the Pentecost season follow

-Passover, the day of Jesus' sacrifice for the forgiveness of our sins, so this
+shortly after Passover, the day of Jesus' sacrifice for the forgiveness of our

 Another link with the Year of Jubilee also is worth considering.
 The Year of